sbegaudeau/eef/_specifications/roadmap.md

 ###### Widget

-- API to extend properties.ecore with custom widgets (convertion in eef.ecore)
+- API to extend properties.ecore with custom widgets (conversion in eef.ecore)
   - how to define a custom widget in properties.ecore **2d**
   - how to make this definition evolve with the future changes in properties.ecore (regenerate the code, etc) **1d**
   - java API **2d**